Hazel dormouse conservation

 Reintroducing hazel dormice

 Dormice are extinct in at least seventeen counties in England.
-The reintroduction programme aims to restore them to these counties.
+The reintroduction programme aims to restore them to these counties and to increase populations at the edge of the current range.

 reintroduction was to a wood in Cambridgeshire in 1993.
 Since then there have